yunkaibai/git/readme.txt

 $git diff readme.txt//print the change of readme.txt with linux style

+$git log //print the history of change by time

 git is a version control tools i want to learn git git is very useful